CortexIntelligentAutomation/docs/content/en/docs/2025.1/Tutorials/Installation/_index.md

 ---
 title: "Installation"
 linkTitle: "Installation"
-description: "This section includes tutorials about installing the {{% ctx %}} Innovation platform."
+description: "This section includes tutorials about installing the {{% ctx %}} platform."
 weight: 10
 ---